taoualiw/MyMoneyManager-App/README.md

         Go to Desktop
         Double click on MyMoneyManager icon (MMM)

-NB: Data are saved in ~/Documents/mmmData folder
+NB: Imported and Categorized Data saved in ~/Documents/mmmData folder